-the NoSQL approach, in which the Database Management System abandons the use of the SQL language and prefer simpler APIs.
-This enables the insertion and the processing of data that do not follow a fixed and rigid schema, very useful in the case of applications that need to evolve rapidly or that deal with mutable data.
+The main goal of the P-DS is to be a secure repository for user personal information, so it is fundamental to choose the nature of the data storage component carefully.
+We evaluate the usage of both standard SQL databases as well as the NoSQL approach, in which the Database Management System abandons the use of the SQL language and prefer simpler APIs.
+In both cases, we aim at finding solutions that enable the flexible insertion and the processing of data that do not follow a fixed and rigid schema, very useful in the case of applications that need to evolve rapidly or that deal with mutable data.

-To make the final choices, we will evaluate all the state-of-the art NoSQL databases, comparing them in terms of flexibility, ease of use, scalability.
-Moreover, we will consider how they integrate with the selected Web framework, giving priority to couples of web framework and database for which has been proved a solid and reliable compatibility.
-We will evaluate as potential candidates MongoDB23, HBase24, Couchbase25 and Redis26.
+To make the final choices, we evaluated all the state-of-the art SQL and NoSQL databases, comparing them in terms of flexibility, ease of use, scalability.
+Moreover, we considered how they integrate with the selected Web framework, giving priority to couples of web framework and database for which has been proved a solid and reliable compatibility.
+We evaluated as potential candidate SQL database MySQL25, MariaDB26 and PostgreSQL27.
+As candidates for NoSQL databases, we considered MongoDB28, HBase29, Couchbase30 and Redis31.